-- (d) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with perfluorooctane sulfonic acid (PFOS), its salts and perfluorooctane sulfonyl fluoride (PFOSF) (UNEP, 2015b); - (e) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with hexabromodiphenyl ether (hexaBDE) and heptabromodiphenyl ether (heptaBDE) or tetrabromodiphenyl ether (tetraBDE) and pentabromodiphenyl ether (pentaBDE) (UNEP, 2015c); - (f) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with hexabromocyclododecane (UNEP, 2015d): - (g) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with pentachlorophenol and its salts and esters (UNEP,[]). - (h) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with hexachlorobutadiene (UNEP, []). - 5.
-The present document should be used in conjunction with the General technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with persistent organic pollutants (hereinafter referred to as "general technical guidelines") (UNEP5 2015e). []).
-The general technical guidelines are intended to serve as an umbrella guide for the ESM of wastes consisting of, containing or contaminated with POPs, and provide more detailed information on the nature and incidence of wastes containing or contaminated with unintentionally produced POPs for purposes of their identification and management guidance on reducing or eliminating POP releases to the environment from waste disposal and treatment processes. - 6.
+- (f) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with hexabromocyclododecane (UNEP, 2015b); - (g) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with pentachlorophenol and its salts and esters (UNEP, 2017b); - (h) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with hexachlorobutadiene (UNEP, 2017c). - 5.
+The present document should be used in conjunction with the General technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with persistent organic pollutants (hereinafter referred to as "General technical guidelines") (UNEP, 2017d).
+The General technical guidelines are intended to serve as an umbrella guide for the ESM of wastes consisting of, containing or contaminated with POPs. - 6.
 In the present document, reference is made to the PCBs technical guidelines and the Pesticide POPs technical guidelines when the information is common to both unintentionally and intentionally produced POPs.